patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/page/page.md

 **5. Body section:** Your main page content goes here.
 The body section can have a light gray `--pf-v6-global--BackgroundColor--200` or white background depending on the content it will contain.
 The default padding all around the page body should be 24px in all directions.

 **6. Footer section (optional):** You can optionally define a footer section for a page.
 You may optionally apply the `pf-m-sticky-bottom` modifier to the footer section to create a sticky page footer and prevent its content from scrolling off the page.
+A sticky page footer should have a drop shadow.

 ### Page with horizontal navigation